SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 The Scrum Team[ScrumTeam] is responsible[Responsible] for all product-related activities from stakeholder[Stakeholder] collaboration, verification[Learning], maintenance, operation, experimentation, research and development, and anything else that might be required.[CrossFunctional]
 They[ScrumTeam] are structured and empowered[Management] by the organization[Organization] to manage[Management] their[ScrumTeam] own work.
-Working in Sprints[ScumEvents,Sprint] at a sustainable pace improves[ScrumPillars,Adaption] the Scrum Team’s[ScrumTeam] focus[ScrumValues,Focus] and consistency[ReduceComplexity].
+Working in Sprints[ScumEvents,Sprint] at a sustainable pace improves[ScrumPillars,Adaptation] the Scrum Team’s[ScrumTeam] focus[ScrumValues,Focus] and consistency[ReduceComplexity].

 The entire Scrum Team[ScrumTeam] is accountable[ScrumTeam,Accountable] for creating a valuable, useful Increment[ScrumArtifacts] every Sprint[ScumEvents,Sprint].
 Scrum defines three specific accountabilities[Accountable] within the Scrum Team[ScrumTeam]: the Developers[ScrumTeam,Developers], the Product Owner[ScrumTeam,ProductOwner], and the Scrum Master[ScrumTeam,ScrumMaster].